Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Proof of the main theorem

 First we study the posterior probability $\pi(\xi=\xi^*|\bX,\by)$ up to the normalizing constant.
-For the simplicity of notation, we use subscript ``1'' to denote the true model $\xi^*$, and subscript ``2'' to denote the rest $(\xi^*)^c$.
+For simplicity of notation, we use the subscript ``1'' to denote the true model $\xi^*$, and the subscript ``2'' to denote the rest $(\xi^*)^c$.
+Then